JacksonGariety/javascript/README.md

     ```javascript
     // bad
     var errorMessage = 'This is a super long error that was thrown because of Batman.
-When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';
+When I stop to think about how Batman had anything to do with this, I get nowhere fast.'

     // bad
     var errorMessage = 'This is a super long error that \
     was thrown because of Batman. \
-    When you stop to think about \
+    When I stop to think about \
     how Batman had anything to do \
-    with this, you would get nowhere \
+    with this, I get nowhere \
-    fast.';
+    fast.'

     // good
     var errorMessage = 'This is a super long error that ' +
       'was thrown because of Batman.' +
-      'When you stop to think about ' +
+      'When I stop to think about ' +
       'how Batman had anything to do ' +
-      'with this, you would get nowhere ' +
+      'with this, I get nowhere ' +
-      'fast.';
+      'fast.'
     ```

   - When programatically building up a string, use Array#join instead of string concatenation.
 Mostly for IE: [jsPerf](http://jsperf.com/string-vs-array-concat/2).